tfpauly/privacy-proxy/draft-private-access-tokens.md

   corresponding to the Issuer identified by TokenChallenge.issuer_name.

 Issuance also assumes that Issuers maintain local state for each distinct pair of Client and Origin.
-In particular, for pair, Issuers maintain a stable mapping from ANON_CLIENT_ID to ORIGIN_NAME and ANON_ORIGIN_ID_PRIME values, as well as policy state about tokens that have already been issued to a Client.
+In particular, for each pair, Issuers maintain a stable mapping from ANON_CLIENT_ID to ORIGIN_NAME and ANON_ORIGIN_ID_PRIME values, as well as policy state about tokens that have already been issued to a Client.
 Policy state is custom to each implementation: it could include a simple counter to track the number of tokens issued to a